gsass1/yourfavouriteponybot/README.md

 ## Usage

-> python main.py (/path/to/configfile)
+> python main.py -cf CONFIGFILE [options]

+Options are:

+* --nu/--noupdate - Do not update Twitter status

 Look in config.json.example for an example

 ## Interaction